What is a healthcare pavilion?

 Where is the site for the Harrisburg healthcare pavilion?

-CMC-Harrisburg is located at 9592 Rocky River Road in southwest Cabarrus County, near I-485 and Exit 36.
-See maps and directions to CMC-Harrisburg.
+CHS-Harrisburg is located at 9592 Rocky River Road in southwest Cabarrus County, near I-485 and Exit 36.
+See maps and directions to CHS-Harrisburg.